rfjakob/earlyoom/README.md

 If the values drop below the minimum, processes are killed until it is above the minimum again.
 Every action is logged to stderr.
-If you are on Fedora and running earlyoom as a service, you can view the last 10 lines using
+If you are on running earlyoom as a systemd service, you can view the last 10 lines using

 ```bash